phochste/AtteanX-Store-LDF/README.md

     Returns a new LDF-backed storage object.

+- count\_triples ( $subject, $predicate, $object )

+    Return the count of triples matching the specified subject, predicate and objects.

 - get\_triples( $subject, $predicate, $object)

     Returns a stream object of all statements matching the specified subject,